worthmine/Date-Cutoff-JP/README.md

 ### calc\_date(\[$date\])

-You may omit the parameter. defaults are TODAY.
+You may omit the parameter. default is TODAY.

 returns hash value with keys below: